-When awarding a mark for spelling, punctuation and grammar (Grid B), examiners should make a 'best fit' judgment using the descriptors.
+When awarding a mark for spelling, punctuation and grammar (Grid B), examiners should make a 'best fit' judgement using the descriptors.

 Task 1 Indicative content Answers will be credited according to the candidate's demonstration of knowledge and understanding of the material, using the indicative content and levels descriptors below.
 The indicative content that follows is not prescriptive.
 Answers may cover some/all of the indicative content but should be rewarded for other relevant examples.
-In their reports, candidates should: describe the shopping area, e.g. all large stores closed, lots of food outlets, litter on street • outline its positives and negatives, e.g. good food shops, lively street market, poor bus routes, lack of choice explain the changes they would recommend, e.g. more benches, plant trees, better range of stores (21 marks)
+In their contributions, candidates should: say why some people enjoy TV talent shows, e.g. they are a good laugh, get people into show business explain why other people dislike them, e.g. too many novelty acts, cruel to contestants give their own detailed views about these shows, e.g. harmless fun, real talent discovered, success comes too young, too many talent shows.
+(21 marks)

 Mark Grid A: Composition (12 marks) 0 No rewardable material.
-1-4 Communicates some information, ideas and opinions, with some clarity a awareness of purpose and audience.
+1-4 Communicates some information, ideas and opinions, with some clarity and awareness of purpose and audience.
 Uses appropriate format and structure for audience and purpose to some extent.
 Uses sentences with some range and accuracy.
 Uses simple vocabulary, appropriate to task.
 5-8 Communicates information, ideas and opinions reasonably clearly, using detail appropriately for purpose and audience to an appropriate length.
 Uses appropriate format and structure for audience and purpose with use of paragraphs.
 Uses a range of sentences, including complex sentences, with reasonable accuracy.
 Uses a range of vocabulary, appropriate to task.
 9-12 Communicates information, ideas and opinions clearly, using detail effectively for purpose and audience to an appropriate length.
-Uses appropriate format and structure for audience and purpose, with
+Uses appropriate format and structure for audience and purpose, with effective use of paragraphs.
+Uses a range of sentences, including complex sentences, with consistent accuracy.
+Uses a wide range of vocabulary, consistently appropriate to task.

 Mark Grid B: Spelling, punctuation and grammar (9 marks) 0 No rewardable material.
-1-3 Some use of correct grammar (e.g. subject-verb agreement, consistent u of different tenses, definite and indefinite articles).
+1-3 Some use of correct grammar (e.g. subject-verb agreement, consistent use of different tenses, definite and indefinite articles).
 Some use of correct punctuation (e.g. full stops, question marks, exclamation marks, commas, possessive apostrophes).
 Some accuracy in spelling of words used most often in work, study and daily life, including specialist words.
 4-6 Reasonably correct use of grammar (e.g. subject-verb agreement, consistent use of different tenses, definite and indefinite articles).
 Reasonably correct use of punctuation (e.g. full stops, question marks, exclamation marks, commas, possessive apostrophes).
 Spelling of words used most often in work, study and daily life, including specialist words, is reasonably accurate.
 7-9 Correct use of grammar (e.g. subject-verb agreement, consistent use of different tenses, definite and indefinite articles), with occasional lapses.
 Correct use of punctuation (e.g. full stops, question marks, exclamation marks, commas, possessive apostrophes), with occasional lapses.
 Spelling of words used most often in work, study and daily life, including specialist words, is accurate, with occasional lapses.

+Task

-Task 2 Indicative content Answers will be credited according to the candidate's demonstration of knowledge and understanding of the material using the indicative content and levels descriptors below.
+2 Indicative content

+Answers will be credited according to the candidate's demonstration of knowledge and understanding of the material, using the indicative content and levels descriptors below.

 The indicative content that follows is not prescriptive.
 Answers may cover some/all of the indicative content but should be rewarded for other relevant examples.

-In their contributions, candidates should: respond to Ana and Lee's views on young people, e.g. disagree with Ana that young people are lazy, agree with Lee that young people make a good contribution explain in detail their own opinions about young people, e.g. try hard to make the world a better place, obsessed with social media, young people have both good and bad points.
+In their articles, candidates should:

+describe their favourite animal, e.g. French bulldog, cobra, meerkat explain in detail why this animal is their favourite, e.g. loving family pet,

+needs saving from extinction, cute.

 (15 marks)